Medically reviewed by Kristin Hall, FNP

 A study published in PLOS One in 2015 analyzed the relationship between coffee drinking and erectile dysfunction.
 As part of the study, 3,724 men aged 20 and above were surveyed about their eating and drinking habits, as well as their erectile health.

 The study found that men who consumed the least caffeine were more likely to report ED than men who consumed the equivalent of one to two cups of coffee per day.

-A different study published in 2018, on the other hand, found no difference in ED risk between men who consumed the highest amount of coffee (four or more cups per day) and the lowest amount (zero cups per day).
+A different study published by the American Journal of Epidemiology in 2018, on the other hand, found no difference in ED risk between men who consumed the highest amount of coffee (four or more cups per day) and the lowest amount (zero cups per day).

 In short, the jury is still out on whether or not coffee improves ED.
 While some research shows that it may have some impact on erectile health and sexual performance, other studies haven’t found a significant correlation.